-“Hello, Hien, does Hau’s house have a place to cook banh chung?
-Let me remind Hung to bring a big pot to boil all the banh chung at once!”- Thuy hung up the phone, and together with her husband and children, set off to the venue to celebrate Tet At Ty.
+“Hello, Hien, does Hau’s house have a place to boil banh chung?
+Let me remind Hung to bring a big pot to boil all the banh chung at once!”- Thuy hung up the phone, and together with her husband and children, headed to the venue to celebrate Tet At Ty.

 Ms. Thuy confided: "That's how Tet is abroad.
 In Vietnam, Tet is a time for family and relatives to reunite.
-Here, we don't have many relatives around, so Tet is an opportunity to gather with friends, the community to bond, and preserve traditional flavors for future generations.
+Here, we don't have many relatives around, so Tet is an opportunity to gather friends, the community to bond, and preserve traditional flavors for generations.
 Every year, we organize Chung cake and Tet cake wrapping together, organize folk games, and talk to our children about Tet.
-When our children witness us organizing these activities and see how happy their parents are, they themselves feel that Tet is a meaningful and sacred occasion for Vietnamese people and the spirit of Tet will permeate their souls.
-They will also be eager to celebrate Tet and proud of the traditions of their homeland."
+When our children witness us organizing these activities and see how happy their parents are, they themselves feel that Tet is a meaningful and sacred occasion for Vietnamese people, and the spirit of Tet will permeate their souls.
+They will also be eager to celebrate Tet and proud of their homeland's traditions."

 Thinking is doing, Ms. Hoang Thi Thu Thuy, currently living in Australia, and her sisters planned and organized a joyful Tet for their children.
-This year, the group of 15 families made an appointment to organize at Ms. Hau's house, a house of about 1,000 square meters, enough to accommodate more than 60 people, both adults and children, with a space for wrapping cakes, a space for playing folk games, a space for displaying food, and a space for a music stage to celebrate Tet.
+This year, the group of 15 families made an appointment to organize at Ms. Hau's house, a house about 1,000 square meters wide, enough to accommodate more than 60 people, both adults and children, with a space for wrapping cakes, a space for playing folk games, a space for preparing food, and a space for a music stage to celebrate Tet.

-Before that, Ms. Hien went to the market to buy meat, rice, beans, banana leaves, and divided them among the families to prepare ingredients to wrap Chung cakes.
-The children also helped their parents soak rice, cook beans, and marinate meat.
+Before that, Ms. Hien went to the market to buy meat, rice, beans, banana leaves, and divided them among the families to prepare the ingredients to wrap Chung cakes.
+The children also helped their parents soak rice, cook beans, and marinate the meat.
 Today, the families brought the prepared ingredients and wrapped Chung cakes and Tet cakes together.
-Those who were good at wrapping guided those who were not, parents taught their children, everyone wrapped the cakes, chatted and laughed heartily, the whole family laughed loudly.
+Those who were good at wrapping guided those who were not, and the parents taught their children.
+Everyone wrapped the cakes and chatted and laughed loudly throughout the house.

 Meanwhile, at the back of the house, the large covered porch is the ideal place to set up a music stage.
-The husbands worked hard to stretch the canvas, install the mixer, microphone, sound system and hang decorations… These decorations were donated by friends, accumulated over many years and were also recently purchased by Ms. Mai Thanh during her recent trip back to Vietnam.
+The husbands are busy stretching the canvas, installing the mixer, microphones, sound system and hanging decorations… These decorations were contributed by friends, accumulated over many years and were also recently purchased by Ms. Mai Thanh during her recent trip back to Vietnam.

-On one side, Ms. Thuy is taking the opportunity to discuss and agree on the program with the two young MCs, Hao Hiep, her son, who is entering grade 11 this year, and Ngoc Lam, Ms. Hau's daughter, who is entering university this year.
-Ms. Thuy said: "This year, the children are grown up, so we want them to participate in all stages of the organization.
+On one side, Ms. Thuy is taking the opportunity to discuss and agree on the program with the two young MCs, Hao Hiep, her son, who is in 11th grade this year, and Ngoc Lam, Ms. Hau's daughter, who is in college this year.
+Ms. Thuy said: "This year, the children are grown up, so we want them to participate in all stages of organization.
 Taking charge of these activities will help them better understand the emotions of Tet, and it is also an opportunity for them to grow up.
 We are very happy that the children happily agreed, without much persuasion."

 All the families changed into Ao Dai, Turban, and elegant suits to take Tet photos together.
 Ms. Hai Tho was the photographer for the group today.
 Every family got a bright, colorful photo full of Tet atmosphere.
 These photos will preserve the family's memories and become warm memories in the children's hearts.